Photo of the Month Gallery - WiNZ Photography

 Lar Gibbons have the most extensive north-south range of all the gibbons, stretching from Northern Indonesia to Thailand – the territorial limit to their resounding hoots and howls, which sadly, are no longer heard across the Thai border with China, where that ancient edict of King Chuang-Wang appears to have transcended the boundaries of time and place to the rain forests of Indonesia, Laos, Malaysia, and Myanmar for roads, cattle, agriculture, logging, and palm oil plantations.

 To add to their plight, adult lars are poached for their meat, with any surviving babies taken for the illegal pet trade.
-Hence, many like this one at The Lake District Wildlife Park end up in zoos, spending too much time sitting on flat surfaces and walking bipedally with their arms raised above their heads for balance.
+Hence, many like this one at The Lake District Wildlife Park end up in zoos, spending much of their time sitting on flat surfaces and walking bipedally with their arms raised above their heads for balance.
 However, in their native environment, they rarely come to the ground – a dream life for those in captivity, but with much of their habitat now gone, where else can these arboreal primates see themselves howling whilst freely brachiating[i] from tree to tree, except within the blissful realms, of la la land.

 [i] locomotion accomplished by swinging the arms from one hold to another.